 He added that UBC had measures in place to prevent any potential misuse of health data, citing UBC’s data governance program.

-“We understand the ethical considerations, and how it needs to be anonymized and things that that, we have the physical constraints that means that we can cannot store personally identifiable information on servers outside of Canada,” he said.
+“We understand the ethical considerations, and how it needs to be anonymized and things that, we have the physical constraints that means that we cannot store personally identifiable information on servers outside of Canada,” he said.
 “And again, that’s something we’re very familiar with, using AWS technologies for things like Canvas.”